 Our school’s nearly eleven green acres offers boundless opportunities for play, physical development and hands-on environmental learning.
 These areas allow students lots of green exploration throughout each school day.

 Our curriculum emphasizes the use of natural materials, made from wood, wool, cotton, silk, sand, beeswax, and clay to develop appreciation for natural substances through sensory experience.

 Our hot school lunch program is made daily from scratch.
 All meals include local, natural, organic ingredients and vegetarian options as well.

 Frequent field trips to local energy parks, our New Hampshire Farm, and other local area farms help our students learn about how food is grown, how it gets to cities, and how to make responsible, healthy food choices.

-When possible, we use local and/or organic ingredients in our snack preparations at school.
+When possible, we use local and/or organic ingredients in our food preparations at school.

 Our faculty and staff actively teach and model the importance of environmental conservation through daily activities such as turning off lights, composting waste, and recycling – activities that encourage students to conserve as well.

 Rather than using photocopied worksheets for classroom lessons (worksheets often discarded once school is out), our students craft their own unique lesson books, to be treasured for years to come.